openstack/performance-docs/doc/source/test_results/keystone/all-in-one/index.rst

 Environment description
 ^^^^^^^^^^^^^^^^^^^^^^^

-The test plan (test case #1) is executed at the all-in-one virtual environment, created with Oracle VM VirtualBox Manager.
+The :ref:`keystone_performance` (test case #1) is executed at the all-in-one virtual environment, created with Oracle VM VirtualBox Manager.

 Hardware
 ~~~~~~~~